mertall/mertall/_pages/about.md

 ### Climbing Mount Improbable - Richard Dawkins

- * A great read if you need to be properly and wholey convinced of Evolution.
-Beautiful diagrams and concepts that stick in your imagination.
+ * A great read if you want to be properly and wholey convinced of Evolution.
+Beautiful diagrams and real life examples that somehow are in both your right and left brain.

 ### 1984 - George Orwell